mussol/100-days-of-code/log.md

 ### Day 35: February 21, 2017

 JavaScript30 first lesson: drum kit.
 Implemented step by step the vanilla JS explained during the exercise and later played a bit with the css.
 I understood much better the JS code now than a few days ago when I attempted it for the first time (yay!).
 Also learned about template literals, which I'd never used before.
 All in all a very fruitful day so far.
 Later read as well about list comprehensions, practiced filter, map and reduce functions.

+### Day 36: February 22, 2017

+Practiced JS arrays: forEach, slice, filter, concat, indexOf...
+Cracked a FCC algorithm I'd been stuck with for a while.